Nitrokey/nitrokey-documentation/nethsm/administration.rst

 The NetHSM logs metrics of system parameters.

 .. note::
-   This command requires the authentication of an user with the *Metrics* role.
+   This command requires the authentication of a user with the *Metrics* role.
    Please refer to chapter `Roles <administration.html#roles>`__ to learn more about the role.

 The metrics can be retrieved as follows.